roeezolantz/upstay-exercise-medium/README.md

 ## Project aim

-In this project you will create a live feed hotels reservations web service.
+In this project you will create a web service, displaying a live feed of hotel reservations.

-You will be provided with a stream of reservations, which you should keep track of in the server and insert it to the database, after successfully inserted your will broadcast it to the client using web sockets.
+You will be provided with a stream of reservations, which you should keep track of in the server and insert it to the database.
+After successful insertion, you should broadcast the new reservation to the client using web sockets.
-When a user opens the web-app, he should see the live feed for with all the reservations from the database:
+When a user opens the web-app, he should see the live feed of all reservations from the database:

 This is how it should look like: